What You Need to Know about CCU Overdrafts and Overdraft Fees

 - We have standard overdraft practices that comes with your account.
 See "Fees for Overdrawing Accounts" in the Truth-In-Savings for details on limits and fees.

-- We also offer Overdraft Transfer Protection, which is a less expensive way to cover inadvertent or occasional overdrafts.
-OverdraftTransfer Protection can link a share account to a members checking account, and if items post against insufficient funds on the checking account, the necessary funds are automatically transferred from an additional share account for $4.00 per transfer.
-However, if the share account is a savings account, federal regulations limit the automatic transfers to six per month (Regulation D).
+- We also offer Overdraft Transfer Protection, which is a way to cover inadvertent or occasional overdrafts.
+OverdraftTransfer Protection can link a share account to a members checking account, and if items post against insufficient funds on the checking account, the necessary funds are automatically transferred from an additional share account.

 - Overdraft Protection Line of Credit, subject to interest and credit approval.